VonHeikemen/ts-enable.nvim/README.md

 # TS-enable

 This plugin will help you enable features that depend on [treesitter](#what-is-treesitter).
-It is a complement to nvim-treesitter's new version, the one in [the main branch](https://github.com/nvim-treesitter/nvim-treesitter/tree/main).
+It is a complement to [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).

 The idea here is to be able to use treesitter by setting a few variables.
 For example: